 - Explore the Vallon des Auffres

 Though you could easily spend most of your vacation exploring the city, there is an array of things to do near Marseille.
 Marseille is an excellent base to visit the Parc National des Calanques, a breathtaking park overlooking the Mediterranean coast.
-With more than 300 days of sunshine annually, you’re bound to have a stunning trip to the park!
+The coastal towns of Cassis, La Ciotat, and Martigues on the west also make excellent day trips.

-Once the 19th-century retreat location for European elites, today Nice still holds much of its sophistication and grandeur.
-Nice is one of those South of France cities that’s got it all.
+Once the 19th-century retreat location for European elites, Nice still holds much of its sophistication and grandeur.
+Nice is one of those cities in South of France that’s got it all.
 You’ll want to visit for its rich history, sophisticated architecture, and incredible year-round weather.

 Thanks to its mild temperatures during the coldest months, Nice is also one of the best winter destinations in France.
 You might even want to plan your city break vacation around The Carnival of Nice in February, a celebration of all things extravagant and comical, or use it as a base to explore the Lemon Festival in Menton.